flaneurette/tiny-shop/README.md

 # Payment types:

-By default, the free version, only accepts PayPal payments.
+By default, the free version, only accepts PayPal payments (including credit cards).

 Long term planned integration (with a future paid plan) will support more Payment Gateways: